Repair Public is an exercise in community resourcefulness.

-The main, key point is that if you bring it, we want you to try to fix it.
-We want you to tap the hammer, turn the screwdriver, fasten the clamp, solder the wire, sew the thread, or iron the knee patch.
+Our preference is that if you bring it, we would like you to consider trying to fix it.
+We encourage you to tap the hammer, turn the screwdriver, fasten the clamp, solder the wire, sew the thread, or iron the knee patch.
 Don’t worry, we’ll help you!
 This isn’t intended to be a free service center, and we don’t intend to compete with local service businesses.
 Among our goals are to get people past the intimidating notion that fixing things is beyond the ability of most people, and to impart as much confidence as skill.
 We also want to build humility, and part of that comes from knowing when an item has in fact been used or broken past its useful life.
 We hope you’ll get all of that at a Repair Public, but we’re fine if all you walk away with is your toaster fixed.

 Though we run essentially the same concept, we’re not a member of the Repair Café network.
 We might go that route at some point but for right now, Repair Public is its own thing.
 Among the differences: most Repair Café listings operated by the same person or group seem to be limited to a single location; Repair Public will go up and down the three counties of the Pioneer Valley in Massachusetts.
 We might be a little nuts like that.